ahmetatasoycom/ahmetatasoycom/README.md

  <h3 align="center">!learning php & laravel!</h1>

-<p align="center">Yazılım öğrencisiyim ve kariyerime Python ile başladım.
-Ortalama 1 yıl Python kodladıktan sonra JavaScript ve NodeJS ile Discord botu kodlayarak ücretli hizmetler sundum.
-Daha sonra C, C# ve C++ öğrenmeye başladım.
-Sonrasında C# ile Unity Engine kullanmaya başlayarak 1-1.5 yıl boyunca oyun geliştirmeye başladım.
-Bu sırada Blender ve PixelArt öğrendim.
-Bunun sonrasında HTML5, CSS3, JS, Bootstrap vb. web alanlarında kendimi geliştirerek web sitesi geliştirmeye başladım. Şuan da veri tabanlı web siteleri ve veri tabanlı mobil uygulamalar geliştiriyorum.</p>
+<p align="center">Hello!
+I am a software student and started my career with Python.
+After coding Python for an average of 1 year, I offered paid services by coding Discord bots with JavaScript and NodeJS.
+Then I started learning C# and C++.
+I developed Arduino with C++ and then started using Unity Engine with C# and developed games for 1-1.5 years.
+In the meantime, I learnt Blender and PixelArt.
+Afterwards, HTML5, CSS3, JS, Bootstrap etc. I started to develop websites by improving myself in web areas.
+I am currently developing data-based websites and data-based mobile applications.</p>

 ###